 Community Recycling Centres in Surrey – we would remind residents that the Blenheim Road site is now closed to the public on Tuesdays and Wednesdays.
 This gets very busy on Thursdays when the Leatherhead tip is closed!

 Hessle Grove Allotments – is anyone interested in putting their name on a list for an allotment at Hessle Grove off Epsom Road?
 If so, please contact us and we will pass the message on.

 Parking and consideration for other residents – residents have reported that owners of commercial vehicles who are not “permitted” to park outside their properties are parking in other areas – namely Wallace Fields and Higher Green.
 Surely out of consideration to other residents who are greatly inconvenienced by large vans and who deserve better, changes should be made to current practices.

 Keeping in touch – this bulletin is distributed to all those who have provided email addresses.
 I hope everyone finds this flow of information useful and thank those who have commented in an appreciative way.
 Please pass this information on to any resident who may find it useful and ask them to let us have their email address so we can keep them in the loop.

 Subscriptions – thank you to all the residents who have paid their £3.00 by way of returning the green envelope to their road steward, by standing order or online banking.
 We are most grateful to you.
-Our printing costs for the newsletter rise ever higher so please if you have not yet done so, pop your contribution into your road steward soon!
+Our printing costs for the newsletter rise ever higher so please if you have not yet done so; pop your contribution ‘round to your road steward soon!